mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using a read-only Text Field

-If you want users to select a value exclusively through the views but you still want the UI to look like a Text Field, you can replace the field with the [TextField](/material-ui/react-text-field/) component used as read-only:
+If you want users to select a value exclusively through the views but you still want the UI to look like a Text Field, you can replace the field with a read-only [TextField](/material-ui/react-text-field/) component:

 {{"demo": "behavior-read-only-text-field/MaterialDatePicker.js", "defaultCodeOpen": false}}